 The registration goes beyond the statutory minimum so that researchers are facilitated in their daily work.
-The work with non-GMO biological materials is supported too.
+The work with non-GMO biological materials is also supported.

-Standard list of components (precursors) together with their biosafety level as published by the Dutch authorities are included in the Biosafety module and kept up-to-date on a quarterly basis.
-The standard lists are consulted automatically while performing a risk evaluation of an experiment.
+Standard lists of components (precursors) together with their biosafety levels as published by the Dutch authorities are included in the Biosafety module and kept up-to-date on a quarterly basis.
+The standard lists are consulted automatically while performing the risk evaluation of an experiment.

 The risk evaluation of a GMO experiment forms the core of the module.
 A Dutch national workgroup has worked out an algorithm with which the risk evaluation of the major part of current experiments can be performed automatically.
 We incorporated the algorithm in the Biosafety module.
-In those cases where the algorithm doesn’t apply, a decision support approach comes into focus where all relevant background data (e.g. gene maps, flagged malicious sequences) and circumstances are shown on screen to facilitate the researcher in taking the final decision.
+In those cases where the algorithm doesn’t apply, a decision support approach comes into focus, showing on screen all relevant background data (e.g. gene maps, flagged malicious sequences) and circumstances to facilitate the researcher in taking the final decision.

-A full featured freezer programme is incorporated which allows direct storage of GMOs made into a location of a freezer.
+A full-featured freezer programme is incorporated, which allows direct storage of GMOs into a location of a freezer.
 A rack scanner is linked so barcoded tubes in a rack can be scanned and updated automatically to secure the proper location of each sample in the freezer.

 A registration of all Notifications and Permits is included, with all details like components used, applicable containment level, researchers working under the Notification/permit and labs where the work is done.
 All GMOs made under a Notification/permit are registered under the same because they can be used in new experiments and therefore must be known as permitted derivatives of the original notified resp. permitted components.

-To be in compliance about 50 biosafety related business processes must be documented continuously and thoroughly.
+To be in compliance, about 50 biosafety-related business processes must be documented continuously and thoroughly.
 This ‘Biodocs’ part of the Biosafety module supports storage and easy retrieval of all documents.
-A workflow robot alerts for the timely revision of documents with a given expiration date.
+An alert of a workflow robot safeguards the timely revision of documents with a given expiration date.

 Each version of a document has a permalink with which it can be embedded in an ELN to secure the proper versioning of e.g. Standard Operating Procedures used.